 How To Do SEO Keyword Research: The Basic Steps

-The main thing to remember is that your goal is to be found for the searches which you want to be found for and that the right customers find you.
+The main thing to remember is that your goal is to be found for the searches which you want to be found and that the right customers find you.
 It sounds obvious, but there can be so much confusion around SEO and keyword strategies that people sometimes become overwhelmed with conflicting ideas and lose focus.
 Although Google keeps updating its algorithms and altering SEO requirements, the need for keyword research has remained consistent.
-There are some basic steps which you need to take in order to get your SEO keyword research heading in the right direction.
+There are some basic steps that you need to take in order to get your SEO keyword research heading in the right direction.